-It is also important to consider each priority in its own context and whether success should be measured by quantitative or qualitative means.
+Consider each priority in its own context and whether success should be measured by quantitative or qualitative means.
 Most likely it will be a combination of the two.
+You may wish to 'RAG rate' your progress.

-The example below uses the template provided as an appendix to this guide (page 16) to demonstrate how priorities can be presented in a high-level strategy document.
+The template provided as an appendix to this guide (page 16) shows how priorities can be presented in a high-level strategy document.